Joint Venture Registration in India

 Out of the above, new company incorporation is the better option as it provides an opportunity to both the companies to structure the new entity as per their requirement.

-Joint Venture Registration in the form of Limited Liability Partnership
+Joint Venture Registration in India in the form of Limited Liability Partnership

 When the intention is to create joint venture registration in the form of LLP, it can be done in 2 ways: